pypa/pipx/docs/docs.md

                         executable
     list                List installed packages
-    run                 Download the latest version of a package to a temporary virtual environment, then run a binary from it.
+    run                 Download the latest version of a package to a temporary virtual environment, then run an app from it.
 Also compatible with local `__pypackages__`
                         directory (experimental).
     runpip              Run pip in an existing pipx-managed Virtual Environment
-    ensurepath          Ensure directory where pipx stores binaries is on your PATH environment variable.
+    ensurepath          Ensure directory where pipx stores apps is on your PATH environment variable.
 Note that running this may modify your shell's configuration file(s) such as '~/.bashrc'.